cedlemo/Tortosa/README.md

 #Tortosa

 Tortosa is a terminal emulator based on the vte3 library.
-I used gnome-terminal but after different upgrades, some functionnalities were removed like background transparency or Japanese input via SCIM.
+I used gnome-terminal but after different upgrades, some functionalities were removed like background transparency or Japanese input via SCIM.

 So I decided to write my own terminal emulator.
 Even if it looks like a toy, Tortosa do the job of a basic terminal emulator.